Tomás Bobadilla: During the Haitian regime

 In the same way, Bobadilla tried to do everything possible to represent the interests of his social environment.
-While remaining faithful to the rulers, he gained prestige among the population as a competent lawyer, the quintessentially experienced one, who managed to mitigate the rigors of foreign power.
+While remaining faithful to the rulers, he gained prestige among the population as a competent and experienced lawyer, who managed to mitigate the rigors of foreign overlords.
 In 1840, on the occasion of the announcement of the implementation of the abolition of the common land system, Bobadilla, together with José Joaquín del Monte, moved to the Haitian capital in order to advocate for the repeal of the provision.
 At the beginning of the occupation, in July 1824, the Haitian Government had in fact ignored the legality of the system of common titles, the most widespread form of land ownership, by ordering that these extensions, in which multiple co-owners coexisted, be subdivided and individual titles were awarded to the co-owners.
 Boyer immediately renounced applying this provision because it could generate disturbances among the owners of herds and other portions of the population who, in one way or another, achieved their livelihood protected by that system.
 But, urged by the fiscal deficit, in 1840 Boyer ordered the payment of a tax of 25 pesos for every thousand feet of mahogany cut, a way of ignoring the validity of the property titles, which generated heated protests.
 Bobadilla and Delmonte managed to have the measure annulled, which increased their prestige, mainly among individuals of a certain social level, mostly linked to the lumber business.